Estimated Quote Costing

 • Low – the lowest travel labor rate will be used.

-4. Labor Cost
+Labor Cost on Desktop

 The labor cost is simply the total of Labor – Lead Tech, Labor – Addt’l Wrkr, and Labor – Travel.